St Margaret and St John the Evangelist, Westminster, London

 A workhouse continued in operation in this area, with premises being located at the west side of Little Almonry from at least 1726.
 By 1787, the workhouse occupied a large area at the west side of what had then become Dean Street — this is now the site of the government's Department of Trade and Industry at the corner Great Smith Street and Victoria Street.
 Its location is shown on the map below from around 1830.

-In 1751, the parishes promoted a parliamentary Local Act to (25 Geo.2 c.23) to place the administration of poor relief into the hands of an elected Board of Guardians.
+In 1751, the parishes promoted a parliamentary Local Act to (25 Geo.2 c.23) to place the administration of poor relief into the hands of a body known as the Governors and Directors of the Poor.

 The Local Act status of St Margaret and St John meant that the parishes were largely exempt from the provisions of the 1834 Poor Law Amendment Act.